lambduli/resin/README.md

 For more information about it, see the *Resources* section.

-## Syntax
+## Structure of the Files

-The Resin files have a `.rin` extension.
-They might look something like the following:
+The Resin files are meant to have a `.rin` extension.
+They might look something like the following snippet:

 ```
 constants: zero .